Obama tells Kenyans they can succeed, sees challenges

 After political talks on Saturday with President Uhuru Kenyatta on security and business, his speech to a packed sports hall in Nairobi struck a personal note, talking of his own experience and Kenya's in the five decades since independence.

 Kenya was the first leg of a trip to Africa.
-Later on Sunday, he arrived in neighboring Ethiopia, one of the continent's fastest-growing economies and headquarters for the 54-nation African Union.
+Later on Sunday, he arrived in neighbouring Ethiopia, one of the continent's fastest-growing economies and headquarters for the 54-nation African Union.

 "I'm here as president of a country that sees Kenya as an important partner.
 I'm here as a friend who wants Kenya to succeed," he said in the Nairobi arena, after being introduced by his sister Auma Obama to a crowd of 4,500 people.

 To a mixture of applause and laughter, he described being picked up at the airport on his first visit to Kenya in the 1980s by his sister in an old VW Beetle that often broke down.
-This time, he arrived on Air Force One and traveled in the president's armored car nicknamed "the Beast."
+This time, he arrived on Air Force One and travelled in the president's armoured car nicknamed "the Beast."

 "When it comes to the people of Kenya, particularly the youth, I believe there is no limit to what you can achieve," he said, but he told Kenyans that building their nation and the economy required personal effort and responsibility.